ProceduresGovernment

 The visualization shows the distribution of Fashion Designers and Clothing in different industries and economic sectors.

-At second quarter of 2024, the workforce was higher in Legal Services (92.7%) and Retail Trade of Textile Products, except Apparel (7.33%).
+At first quarter of 2025, the workforce was higher in Legal Services (64.5%), Retail Trade of Textile Products, except Apparel (32.1%), and Agents and Managers for Artists, Athletes and Similar Figures (3.43%).

 Labor Informality